danielwalke/SepsisEvalPipeline/README.md

-\##5.
+##5.
 SBC-SHAP use pretrained models and web aplication to get results

 -> Just pass CSV as Input and check results if not good enough add new MIMC trained models in web app?

+### TODO
+Docker setup